BirDt/bhop3d/README.md

 No guarantees are made as to the chances of any of those being implemented.
 Feel free to PR.

+Most of the basic movement code is lifted and adjusted from [this article by Flafla2](https://adrianb.io/2015/02/14/bunnyhop.html).
+Go give it a read!

 ## Usage
 Create a new BHop3D node: